 Contact a Locksmith

-- Lock repair: In some cases, the locksmith may need to repair or replace your lock to ensure the key operates smoothly.
+- Lock repair: The locksmith may need to fix the lock and/or replace it for the key to operate smoothly.

 Manufacturer Recall